History & Beliefs

 THE PERSON AND WORK OF CHRIST

-We believe that the Lord Jesus Christ, the eternal Son of God, became man, without ceasing to be God, having been conceived by the Holy Spirit and born of the Virgin Mary, in order that He might reveal God and redeem sinful men (John 1:1, 2,14; Luke 1:35)
+We believe that the Lord Jesus Christ, the eternal Son of God, became man, without ceasing to be God, having been conceived by the Holy Spirit and born of the Virgin Mary, in order that He might reveal God and redeem sinful men.

-We believe that the Lord Jesus Christ ascended to heaven, and is now exalted at the right hand of God, where, as our High Priest, He fulfills the ministry of Representative, Intercessor, and Advocate.
-(Acts 1:9, 19; Heb.
-9:24; 7:25; Rom.
-8:34; I John 2:1,2)
+We believe that the Lord Jesus Christ ascended to heaven, and is now exalted at the right hand of God, where, as our High Priest, He represents believers to the Father, intercedes on our behalf and advocates for our righteousness.

 THE PERSON AND WORK OF THE HOLY SPIRIT

-We believe that the Holy Spirit is a person who convicts the world of sin, of righteousness, and of judgment; and, that He is the Supernatural Agent in regeneration, baptizing all believers into the body of Christ, indwelling and sealing them unto the day of redemption.
-(John 16:8-11; 2 Cor 3:6; I Cor.
-12:12-14; Rom.
-8:9; Eph.
-1:13,14)
+We believe that the Holy Spirit is a person who convicts the world of sin, of righteousness, and of judgment.
+He regenerates (makes us spiritually alive as a result of faith in Christ), baptizes all believers into the body of Christ, indwells and seals them unto the day of redemption.

-We believe that He is the Divine Teacher who guides believers into all truth; and, that it is the privilege and duty of all the saved to be filled with the Spirit (John 16:13; I John 2:20, 27; Eph.
-5:18)
+We believe that He is the Divine Teacher who guides believers into all truth; and, that it is the privilege and duty of all the saved to be filled with the Spirit.

 CREATION